Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 It is very important not to over-fire earthenware clay.
 It will start to melt.

-- Is more durable and chip-resistant than earthenware and which makes it more popular in its use for dinnerware and mugs.
+- It is more durable and chip-resistant than earthenware, which makes it more popular in its use for dinnerware and mugs.

 - Their colors range from white, buff (sand), brown, and different shades of gray.